MainulDip/KotlinEveryday/kotlin-basic-102-advanced.md

 ### Functions Receiver Type in Parameter:
 Non-literal (not-exact/type) values of function types with and without a receiver are interchangeable, so the receiver can stand in for the first parameter, and vice versa.
 For instance, a value of type (A, B) -> C can be passed or assigned where a value of type A.(B) -> C is expected, and the other way around.
-And can be called as both extension and regular way
+And can be called as both extension and regular way.
 ```kotlin
 fun main() {
     /**